Assessments and Examinations

 The Academic Services Manager will advise you on your eligibility.

 Cross Institution Enrolment

 You are required to maintain satisfactory academic progress throughout your studies.
-The Faculty will review your academic progress at the end of each term in accordance with the Attendance and Academic Progress Policy.
-Failure to achieve satisfactory academic progress will require an intervention strategy to be established and implemented in accordance with the Attendance and Academic Progress Procedure.
+The Faculty will review your academic progress at the end of each term in accordance with the Attendance and Academic Progress Policy

 To keep on track with your studies, you can seek help from our support services and:

 - attend a study skill workshop